3C277.1 e-MERLIN workshop: Part 1 - Calibration

 plotfile='') # repeat for other polarisation

-You expect to see a similar scaling factor for all sources.
-1331+305 is somewhat resolved, giving slightly higher values for Cm (the antenna giving the longest baselines).
+You can expect to see a similar scaling factor for all sources.
+The values for Cm (the antenna providing the longest baselines) are somewhat resolved for 1331+305, indicating slightly higher values.

 3G ii.
 Derive scan-averaged phase solutions to be applied to the target source